 More Transitions in 1988-1990: With the exception of Apparatus of Weaning, all the paintings and drawings on this page went into my January 1990 Chicago show.
 A few pieces from my MFA show were also included; and one additional new piece that will be discussed separately on my last Portfolio page.

 After leaving the dormitory, I moved into a short-term summer rental in 1988.
 I continued to paint in my Pine Hall studio throughout that summer until I needed to vacate the premises.
 I moved to a full-lease apartment in August, where most of the above work was completed.
-The following year I moved into another apartment across the street.
-Gethsemane was completed following this second move, as were my other wood panel paintings since they required a degree of carpentry that could not be performed in my first apartment.
+The following year saw another apartment move across the street.
+Gethsemane was completed in this new location, as were my other wood panel paintings since they required a degree of carpentry that could not be performed in my first apartment.
 (These works are grouped below.)

 The Chicago paintings that did not sell stayed with the gallery in Chicago until I terminated that relationship around 1992.